egodevrjm/alex-wilson-rpg-github/songs/by-title/Money_is_Weird.md

 ## Performance Notes

 Instrumentation: Acoustic guitar (fingerpicked or strummed with a capo at the 2nd fret to give it a slightly brighter feel), slide guitar (using open D tuning for a swampy sound), upright bass (playing a simple, slightly behind-the-beat walking bass line), kick drum (steady quarter notes), fiddle (subtle fills and accents, perhaps a mournful solo in the bridge).
 Vocals should have a slightly raspy, lived-in quality.
 Harmonies in the chorus should be raw and slightly out-of-tune for a 'gang' feel.
 Tempo: Moderate, but with a slight drag to emphasize the weariness in the lyrics.
 Dynamic range: Build from a quiet verse to a louder, more energetic chorus.
 The fiddle should be played with a vibrato-rich, slightly mournful tone.
 The slide guitar should have a slightly distorted, gritty sound.
-The acoustic guitar can be a Martin D-28, Gibson J-45, or similar dreadnought.

 ---
 *File: Money_is_Weird.md*